 If both owners and residents qualify for the program and agree to participate, the program may cover up to six months of rent.

 Below is preliminary information about the program that was developed by the Texas Office of Court Administration (OCA).
 Additional details about the program, such as how payments will be processed and what type of forms may be needed, are expected to be available in the near future.
 More information on the program will be posted at www.taa.org and also www.txcourts.gov/eviction-diversion.

-Members can also learn more about this new Eviction Diversion Program, and a related rental assistance program that can offer eligible participants up to six months’ rent, including past rent from April 2020 forward, during a free webinar Thursday, October 8 at 2 p.m.
-Learn more and reserve your spot now.
+Members also learned more about this new Eviction Diversion Program, and a related rental assistance program that can offer eligible participants up to six months’ rent, including past rent from April 2020 forward, during a free webinar Thursday, October 8 at 2 p.m.
+Learn more and view the webinar.

 The Texas Eviction Diversion Program (TEDP) helps renters who are behind on their rent and facing eviction because of impacts from the COVID-19 pandemic stay in their homes by providing up to six months of rental assistance.
 This temporary, voluntary program is a unique partnership between the OCA, the Texas Supreme Court and the Texas Department of Housing and Community Affairs (TDHCA).

 The program utilizes a special court process to provide rental property owners and residents an alternative to the eviction process.
 Lump-sum payments are provided to property owners for rent in exchange for allowing residents to remain in their homes and forgiving late fees.

 Funding has been allocated to certain community agencies in each of the participating counties to distribute to funds-eligible rental property owners/renters and can cover up to six months of rent (from April 2020).
 The money can be used to cover both past due rent and future rent up to that six-month total (e.g. five months past due rent and 1-month rent going forward).